fortrabbit/help/docs/composer-auth.md

 file_put_contents($path, $json);
 ```

-The script you created needs to be executed before composer tries to install packages.
+The script you created needs to be executed before Composer tries to install packages.
 Create a fortrabbit.yaml file with the following structure:

 ```yaml
 version: 2